It’s not as difficult as it sounds.

 To Solve The Question Regarding Integers, What Other Methods Can We Use?

 There isn’t another method specifically, unless you mean two odd consecutive integers.
-It would also work if the question was phrased as 6 times the larger + 3 times the smaller, but it’s obvious that the question is not phrased that way.
+It would also work if the question were phrased as 6 times the larger + 3 times the smaller, but it’s obvious that the question is not phrased that way.

 Because of this, the question cannot be answered as it is.